 Choosing the right tape for insulin pumps and continuous glucose monitors

 Hy-Tape may be the ideal medical tape for securing continuous glucose monitors and insulin pumps during exercise.
-Hy-Tape is waterproof; it can hold fast to moist and oily skin.
+Hy-Tape is waterproof; when applied to a clean dry surface, it can hold fast in a moist environment.
 The Original Pink Tape® can stand up to the rigors of exercise, sweat, and water.
 The medical tape comes in thin rolls and strips that can be applied to the edges of patch insulin pumps and continuous glucose monitors.
 Hy-Tape provides a stronger, waterproof barrier over the devices’ own adhesive.

 One of the unique features of Hy-Tape that makes it so useful during exercise is that it actually holds better when it warms up.
 The adhesive in Hy-Tape adheres more strongly at body temperature (or at slightly elevated body temperatures that occur during exercise) than it does at room temperature.
 This means that Hy-Tape can keep insulin pump tubing and infusion sets, patch insulin pumps, and continuous glucose monitors securely in place during vigorous exercise.

 When it’s time to remove Hy-Tape, it comes off cleanly, gently, and without skin trauma, even on children’s more fragile skin.5 So, when it is time to remove the medical tape from insulin and monitoring devices, Hy-Tape is easy on skin and leaves no residue on devices.